nextsigner/unik/README.md

 ## English Description
 It is the official repository of unik qml engine project by @nextsigner.

+This Qt project is compatible with GNU/Linux, Windows, Macos, Raspberry Pi and Android.
+You can clone and configure this project for you needs.

 More info: nextsigner@gmail.com
 Whatsapps: +54 11 3802 4370